-Combines the ability to move air up to 4,000 cubic ft per min. with a 180 degree tilt to provide maximum airflow.
-The 24" design is ideal for whole-house or workshop use.
+Combines the ability to move air up to 4,000 cubic feet per min. with a 180 degree tilt to provide maximum airflow.
+The 24-inch design is ideal for whole-house or workshop use.

 The low setting doesn't put out as much air as expected, but the high setting is impressive.
 Wobbles if not placed on a balanced surface.
 Expensive.

 Considering the compact housing, consumers report being amazed at the excellent airflow this fan produces.
 Its rugged handle, 3 speeds, and 2 accessory circuits add convenience to its practicality.

 The plastic housing isn't as sturdy as models made of metal.
 The motor is a little noisy, and the entire fan has the tendency to rattle.

 Has everything consumers who don't want to spend a lot of money are looking for in a fan: an easy-to-move 15-inch model with 3 versatile speeds and quiet yet reasonable air output.
 We love its removable grill that is easy to take off when it's time to clean the blades.